 The SunFlower has been an astonishing success, turning heads and opening minds wherever she goes.
-She represents proof to the doubters that a fully self-sufficient electric riverboat is not only possible, but is already a phenomenal success quietly cruising the Thames since 2017.
+She is proof that a fully self-sufficient electric riverboat is not only possible, but is already a phenomenal success quietly cruising the Thames since 2017.

-We have built on our experience and successes with The SunFlower and now provide customers with a range of exciting options to help them ensure their boating lives and the waterways are clean, green and serene.
+We have built on our experience and successes with The SunFlower and can now offer clients a range of exciting options to help ensure your boating lives and the waterways are clean, green and serene.

 Thames Solar Electric is proud to be the UK’s only supplier of solar electric canal boats with no need for diesel.
 We are the only company in the UK with the experience and knowledge to get you cruising the waterways using 100% renewable solar electric power.